iholston/lol-accept/README.md

 - Doesn't use your 🖱️ or ⌨️
 - Extremely lightweight so you can leave it running in the background
 - Works even if League is minimized or in the background
-- Can be toggled to run on startup</br>
+- Can be toggled to launch on Windows startup</br>

 ## Getting Started
 - Download the [latest release](https://github.com/iholston/lol-accept/releases)